The Mead Witter School of Music application is now open. Our audition dates for this year are as follows:

 4. Take a music theory exam

-The music theory entrance exam will be offered remotely on August 3, 2021.
-Please contact Jared Jellison at email@example.com if you wish to take this exam.
+The music theory entrance exam is given remotely once a year on the first Tuesday of August.
+Please contact Jared Jellison at firstname.lastname@example.org if you wish to take this exam.

 The Music Theory Area will give a diagnostic theory exam to determine your preparedness for first-year theory course work.
 Click here for more information and a sample test.